 Memorial Weekend Storms Possible Then Warmer

-Saturday and Sunday will bring a chance of scattered storms before warming on Memorial Day!

-MEMORIAL DAY WEEKEND: Warmer air returns for the weekend with 60s and 70s expected Saturday through Monday.
-There is a chance of showers and thunder on Saturday as a cold front approaches from the west.
-A few showers or thundershowers remain on Sunday morning with spotty afternoon thunder possible again.
+MEMORIAL DAY WEEKEND: A few showers or thundershowers remain on Sunday morning with spotty afternoon thunder possible again.
 Mid-to-upper 70s are expected for high temperatures both Sunday and Monday with more sun Monday.

 TUESDAY - THURSDAY: Warmer weather returns!
 Tuesday will bring temperatures warming into the 70s and 80s for the fist day of Meteorological Summer.
-It will also bring a chance of a few strong thunderstorms.
-We then warm to near 80 on Wednesday and Thursday under a mix of sun and clouds.
+It will also bring a chance of a few thunderstorms later in the day.
+There is another chance for scattered showers on Thursday with highs mainly in the 70s.
+Temperatures rebound into the mid 80s Thursday with more sunshine!

+FRIDAY - SATURDAY: THE HEAT IS ON!
+Sunny skies and temperatures in the upper 80s and lower 90s are in store for Friday.
+Saturday is still looking very warm with 80s to near 90 but it brings a slight chance of showers and storms as well.

 FARGO AREA 7-DAY PLANNER: